Eat the best xiao long bao in Shanghai at these restaurants. Photo by Rachel Gouk @ Nomfluence

 Fumai, formerly Fuchun for the best xiao long bao in Shanghai.
 Photo by Rachel Gouk @ Nomfluence

-Fumai Baozi, located on Yanping Lu, is run by the same crew as the former Fuchun Xiao Long Bao on Yuyuan Lu.
+Fumai Baozi, located on Yanping Lu, is run by the same crew as Fuchun Xiao Long Bao.
 It’s a beloved institution for how porky the pork filling is — really strong!
 These dumplings are a bit rougher around the edges with wrappers slightly thicker than Jia Jia’s but thin enough that it’s still very enjoyable.
 Dumplings are also wrapped and steamed to order.

 Fumai, formerly Fuchun for the best xiao long bao in Shanghai.
 Photo by Rachel Gouk @ Nomfluence